View Our Vet Nursing Video

 Explore Veterinary Nursing

-Eastern Florida State College offers a two-year Associate in Science degree in Veterinary Technology.
-The curriculum includes relevant general education courses and veterinary technology courses.
-Students complete at least two years of academic study including clinical practice under the supervision of EFSC faculty in the college's veterinary technology clinical facility and designated external clinical sites.
-General education courses and support courses may be completed prior to admission to the program or concurrently with program courses.
-The Veterinary Technology Program courses are sequential and require a commitment to attending classes.
+Eastern Florida State College offers a two-year Associate in Science degree in Veterinary Nursing, formerly known as Veterinary Technology.
+The curriculum includes relevant general education courses and veterinary nursing courses.
+Students complete at least two years of academic study including clinical practice under the supervision of EFSC faculty in the college's veterinary clinical facility and designated external clinical sites.
+General education courses and support courses should be completed prior to admission to the program.
+The Veterinary Nursing program courses are sequential and require a commitment to attend classes.

 For more information on EFSC's Veterinary Nursing A.S. degree program, click on the categories below.
 Individuals considering veterinary nursing as a career should enjoy working with animals and helping to care for them.
 A willingness to study and an aptitude for medical and science-oriented courses is necessary.

 Accreditation and Certification

-The Veterinary Technology Program operates under the guidelines of the American Veterinary Medical Association's Committee on Veterinary Technician Education and Activities, and the Florida Department of Education certification standards for Veterinary Technology.
+The Veterinary Nursing program operates under the guidelines of the American Veterinary Medical Association's Committee on Veterinary Technician Education and Activities, and the Florida Department of Education certification standards for Veterinary Technology.

-A graduate of the Veterinary Technology Program is qualified to take the Veterinary Technician National Examination (VTNE).
+A graduate of the Veterinary Nursing program is qualified to take the Veterinary Technician National Examination (VTNE).
 Upon successful completion of the board, the graduate is designated as a Certified Veterinary Technician in the State of Florida.
 Continuing education credits and renewal every two years are required to maintain the certification.
 Certification in Florida is offered through both the Florida Veterinary Technician Association (FVTA) and the Florida Veterinary Medical Association (FVMA).

 American Veterinary Medical Association